jgh/play-stretchy/README.md

 * **settings** - additional properties to pass to the elasticsearch when it creates the client.

 ## Index Mappings
-TODO
-Stretchy allows you to set up  the  indicies and  types  directly in  the  Play config.
+Stretchy allows you to set up  the  indices and  types  directly in  the  Play config.

-### Indicies
+### Indices

-Define the required  indicies as a json array under elasticsearch.
+Define the required  indices as a json array under elasticsearch.
 ```
 elasticsearch = {
   client: {...},